Sunny Hills High School

 SHHS has been an International Baccalaureate World School since 1987, and hosts the largest IB program in California.
+SHHS also offers Advanced Placement classes to its students.
 It has been recognized four times as a California Distinguished School, in 1988, 1994, 2009, and 2019, and recognized as one of the top high schools in the United States in the March 30, 1998, March 13, 2000, and June 2003 issues of Newsweek magazine.
 At 284 in the magazine's latest (2007) rankings of public high schools, Sunny Hills remains in the top 0.1 percent of schools in the country.
 Sunny Hills was presented with the National Blue Ribbon School Award in 2012.

 The school contains the Sunny Hills Performing Arts Center, a notable venue in Orange County for classical performances.